- How is kidney cancer treated?

 In rare cases where the main tumor appears to be removable and the cancer has only spread to one other area (such as to one or a few spots in the lungs), surgery to remove both the kidney and the metastasis may be an option if a person is in good enough health.
 Otherwise, treatment with one of the targeted therapies would probably be the first option.

 If the main tumor is removable but the cancer has spread extensively elsewhere, removing the kidney may still be helpful.
-This would likely be followed by systemic therapy, which might consist of one of the targeted therapies or cytokine therapy (interleukin-2 or interferon).
+This would likely be followed by systemic therapy, which might consist of one of the targeted therapies or cytokine therapy (interleukin-2).
 More often targeted therapy is used first.
-It's not clear if any one of the targeted therapies or any particular sequence is better than another, although temsirolimus appears to be most useful in people with kidney cancers that have a poorer prognosis (outlook).
+It’s not clear if any one of the targeted therapies or any particular sequence is better than another, although temsirolimus appears to be most useful in people with kidney cancers that have a poorer prognosis (outlook).

 For cancers that can’t be removed surgically (because of the extent of the tumor or a person’s health), first-line treatment is likely to be one of the targeted therapies or cytokine therapy.